 RPS Truck Accident Attorneys

 Rosenfeld Injury Lawyers represents people injured or killed in accidents involving RPS trucks.
 Our attorneys appreciate the physical, emotional and financial battle injury victims face following a trucking accident.
-Our pledge is to recover every element of damages that you are entitled to under the law.
+We pledge to recover every element of damages that you are entitled to under the law.
 Contact our office for a free review of your RPS truck accident case today.

-Originating in Akron Ohio in early 1985, Roadway Package System (RPS) transport company was a low-cost competitor to its rival United Parcel Service (UPS).
+Originating in Akron Ohio in early 1985, Roadway Package System (RPS) transport company began as a low-cost competitor to its rival United Parcel Service (UPS).
 From its humble beginnings, the once small parcel delivery trucking company provided coverage across many Mid-Atlantic states.
 It then became a subsidiary of Roadway Services, which offered parcel transport solutions across Canada and the United States.

-The company was formed to take advantage of computer technologies designed specifically to handle material using a new barcode system.
+The company was formed to take advantage of computer technologies explicitly designed to handle material using a new barcode system.
 By 1997, FedEx Corporation merged with RPS and reorganized the LTL (less than truckload) portion of their business by forming FedEx Ground.
 Part of this merger included the buyout of Viking Freight, to provide delivery of small packages within a 1 to 5 day period to every state in the nation and Canada.

 Vehicle and Driver Statistics For RPS

 RPS, doing business as FedEx Ground, operates nearly 4500 large commercial trucks including tractor-trailers, 18-wheelers, semi-trucks, and parcel vans.
 More than 7300 drivers move the fleet across North America’s highways, city streets, rural areas and side roads.